EthenStrine/English/Notes/Notes - Macbeth.md

 ### Scene 1
 **Setting** - This is a very dark tragedy - most of the play takes plce in a darkened world - we will see that this represents the evil that is come upon the Earth.

+II.
+10-11 - ```"Fair is foul and foul is fair..." ``` **paradox** - the play has numerous paradoxes which are significant in terms of the plot - this one, while not immediately understood by the audience, will be proven accurate as the play progresses.